larryv/JPS/README.txt

 Currently, only the jps.JPS methods have Javadoc.
-For a short description of the available shape classes, see assignment.html in the project’s root directory.
+For a short description of the available shape classes, see assignment.html in the project's root directory.
 For further usage examples, poke around the test suite in test_src/jpstests/JPSTests.java.